DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.exfiltration.rds-share-snapshot.md

 ## Description

-Shares a RDS Snapshot with an external AWS account to simulate an attacker exfiltrating a database.
+Shares an RDS Snapshot with an external AWS account to simulate an attacker exfiltrating a database.

 <span style="font-variant: small-caps;">Warm-up</span>:

-- Create a RDS Instance (slow, around 10 minutes)
+- Create an RDS Instance (slow, around 10 minutes)
-- Create a RDS Snapshot
+- Create an RDS Snapshot

 <span style="font-variant: small-caps;">Detonation</span>: